chhzh123/bril-dev/Lesson12/README.md

 z = a - 1;
 ```

-Finally, we obtain the main function with optimized trace.
+Finally, we obtain the program with optimized trace.
 ```
 @main(x: int) {
   speculate;